User Guide

 As for cloud AI — the main consideration is that very few models currently offer high free daily usage limits for advanced tasks.
 Whenever a better free model becomes available, we’ll update to it promptly.

-For most people, Cash / Bank account / Credit card covers the basics just fine.
+For most people, Cash / Bank / Credit card / Accounts receivable — four accounts covers everyday needs just fine.

 What if banks start supporting automatic sync someday?